 The water use indicator shows where and how much the abstracted water is used.
 This indicator shows the water use reported in the annual reports of persons with a permit for the special use of water (including water companies) in millions of cubic metres per year.

 Groundwater and surface water are not distinguished in water use; water use is presented as a total by fields.
-The consumption types distinguished in overviews of water use include use of water intended for human consumption, industry (industrial water use) and cooling water of industry, agriculture, irrigation, energy (additionally, cooling water of individual power plants, see the indicator “abstraction of ground- and surface water”), and other abstraction.
-The graph provided indicates changes in the three most significant types of water use (water intended for human consumption, industry, agriculture) over time.
+The consumption types distinguished in overviews of water use include use of water intended for domestic purposes, industry (industrial water use) and cooling water of industry, agriculture, irrigation, energy (additionally, cooling water of individual power plants, see the indicator “abstraction of ground- and surface water”), and other abstraction.
+The graph provided indicates changes in the three most significant types of water use (water intended for domestic purposes, industry, agriculture) over time.
 Cooling water which makes up the largest part of abstraction is used as cooling water of power plants (approximately 1.4–1.5 billion cubic metres per year), which is why it has not been provided in this graph.

 Over the past 15 years, industrial water use has decreased from approximately 44 million cubic metres to approximately 28 million cubic metres (decrease of 35%).
 The lowest industrial water use was in 2009 (24 million cubic metres) – this probably reflects the impact of the economic crisis.
 However, over the past five years, industrial water use has remained stable at approximately 28 million cubic metres per year.